markeverard/FortuneCookie.PersonalizationEngine/README.md

 - Would love to hear your ideas............

 ## About the project
-This open source project was conceived and developed by Mark Everard at Fortune Cookie.
+This open source project was conceived and developed by Mark Everard.
 All feedback is most welcome and greatly appreciated.
 Please submit feature requests or bugs using the Issue Tracker